Treysen-Zobell/pressure_advance_generator/README.md

 ## GUI Update

   - New easy to use gui.
 Adjust the settings and gcode to match your printer's config. ```Generate GCode```, print.
-Use PA Calculator to find PA value for the ideal height.
+Use PA Calculator to find PA value form the ideal height.

 ## Changes